rust-vmm/community/docs/crate_release.md

    example, the upstream remote points to the original repository (not your fork).

-8. Create as GitHub release.
+8. Create a GitHub release.
 Go to the Releases page in the crate's repository and click Draft a new release (button on the right).
 In Tag version, pick the newly pushed tag.
 In Release title, write the tag name including v (example: vm-awesome-v1.2.3).
 The description should be the new version's